ionic-team/ionic-docs/docs/angular/config.md

 ### IonicConfig

-Below is the config options that Ionic uses.
+Below are the config options that Ionic uses.

 | Config                   | Type                                                                              | Description                                                                                              |
 | ------------------------ | --------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |